Compare the best electric family cars

 Other than that, company car drivers will be able to make use of super-low Benefit-in-Kind tax rates for electric cars, while EVs are exempt from road tax until 2025.

 This depends entirely on how much the electricity you're filling it up with is.
-Some smart home energy tariffs offer discounted electricity overnight, charging around 12 pence per kiloWatt hour, while public charging can cost around 75 pence per kWh.
+Some smart home energy tariffs offer discounted electricity overnight, charging around 7 pence per kiloWatt hour, while public charging can cost around 75p/kWh.
 Once you know the price of electricity, working out how much it costs to charge an EV comes down to knowing how large its battery pack is.
-A car with a 100kWh battery will cost £75 to charge from full to empty at 75p per kWh, or £12 at 12 pence per kWh.
+A car with a 100kWh battery will cost £75 to charge from full to empty at 75p/kWh, or £7 at 7p/kWh.
+Naturally, costs over time vary wildly depending on the model and the type of driving you do, but if you have an EV-friendly tariff you can expect to pay £5 for around 250-300 miles of range.

 You should apply the same principles for making this decision as you would for a new or used petrol or diesel car, considering issues like depreciation, service history and specification - although if you're buying an older second-hand EV, it is worth asking whether the battery has suffered any degradation - even if this has proven to be far less serious a problem than was once feared.